SUMMER FOOD SUPPORTS NEBRASKA FAMILIES

 GRANT OPPORTUNITIES

-- Nebraska’s Go Big Breakfast Coalition is keeping track of school nutrition grant opportunities, potentially including those for SFSP.
+- Go Big Breakfast keeps a running list of Nebraska school nutrition grant opportunities, including those for SFSP.

-- Nebraska Department of Education (NDE) Summer Equipment Grants (up to $15,000!)
-The NDE accepts applications for the SFSP Expansion Grants each year from mid-January to the end of February.
-This is an excellent opportunity to expand your organization’s reach and engage more participants.
-The grant is available annually and you can apply each year!
+- Nebraska Department of Education (NDE) Summer Expansion Grants (up to $15,000!): NDE accepts applications for the SFSP Expansion Grants each year in winter and spring.
+This is an excellent opportunity to annually expand your organization’s reach and engage more participants.

 RESOURCES FOR POTENTIAL SFSP SPONSORS

-Becoming an SFSP sponsor can support an organization’s mission and bottom line.
-Find resources for potential Nebraska SFSP sponsors below at NDE’s SFSP webpage.
-Find answers to some common concerns from new SFSP sponsors like school districts, nonprofits, churches, and libraries.
+Becoming an SFSP sponsor can support a school district or organization’s mission and bottom line.
+Find resources for potential Nebraska SFSP sponsors at NDE’s SFSP webpage.
+Also find answers to some common concerns on the Appleseed resource below.